wangui-data/operational-performance-infrastructure-monitoring-analysis/README.md

 * Are clients in the 'Nairobi East' region running their servers hotter (higher average Thermal_Reading_C) than clients in 'Mombasa'?
 * What is the total power consumption per HQ_Region (e.g., Nairobi East, Nairobi West, Kigali, Mombasa, Dar es Salaam)?
 * Which regional clients experience the highest average number of system alerts per telemetry log?
-* How does client contract tier (Contract_Tier) affect the average workload/CPU utilization placed on data center assets?

 ---